bakame-php/http-structured-fields/README.md

 ByteSequence::fromEncoded(string|Stringable $value): ByteSequence;
 ```

-Both class are final and immutable and their value can not be modified once instantiated.
+Both classes are final and immutable; their value can not be modified once instantiated.
 To access their value, they expose the following API:

 ```php